How to Help a Dog with Arthritis at Home

 In this article, we're going to discuss the most popular pain medication for dogs with arthritis and how you can help care for your arthritic dog at home.

-(Note - One really effective way of helping a dog with joint problems is to try one of our orthopedic dog beds).
+(Note - One really effective way of helping a dog with joint problems or joint pain is to try one of our orthopedic dog beds).

-If you've taken your pup to the vet and have unfortunately been given the bad news that they have canine arthritis, it's time to consider an effective treatment plan for your dog.
+If you've taken your pup to the veterinarian and have unfortunately been given the bad news that they have canine arthritis, it's time to consider an effective treatment plan for your dog.

-Since this progressive joint condition is not going to improve on its own, you'll need to consult your vet.
+Since this progressive joint condition is not going to improve on its own, you'll need to consult your veterinarian.

 Ask about the pain medication for dogs, the necessary lifestyle changes you'll need to make, and other ways to comfort your pup while at home.